iasebsil83/C_Queues/README.txt

 This program is an utility program that allows you to create and manipulate queues of any type (fixed type recommended).

-A demonstration program is made in prog.c.
+A demonstration program is made in src/prog.c.

-More information about this library are available in queues.c.
+More information about this library are available in lib/queues.c.